-A great solution to this problem is an architectural pattern known as event sourcing.
+Event sourcing is a great way to atomically update state and publish events.
 The traditional way to persist an entity is to save its current state.
 Event sourcing uses a radically different, event-centric approach to persistence.
 A business object is persisted by storing a sequence of state changing events.
 Whenever an object’s state changes, a new event is appended to the sequence of events.
 Since that is one operation it is inherently atomic.
 A entity’s current state is reconstructed by replaying its events.

 To see how event sourcing works, consider the Order entity.